jamescherti/minimal-emacs.d/README.md

 ### Why did the author develop minimal-emacs.d?

 The author began working on it after realizing that no existing starter kit offered a truly minimal setup with the flexibility for users to choose exactly what to include in their configuration.

+## Features

+1. **Performance Improvements:**
+   - Increases the amount read from processes in a single chunk.
+   - Prefers loading newer compiled files.
+   - Reduces startup screen and message noise, including removing the "For information about GNU Emacs..." message.
+   - Configures Emacs to start with a scratch buffer in `fundamental-mode` to shave seconds off startup time.
+   - Delays garbage collection during startup to improve performance and resets it to a more reasonable value once Emacs has started.
+   - Customizes `file-name-handler-alist` for improved startup time and package load time (Special thanks to the Doom Emacs developers for the `file-name-handler-alist` optimizations; This function have been inspired by their project and will contribute to improving vanilla Emacs configurations.)
+   - Reduces rendering workload by not rendering cursors or regions in non-focused windows.
+   - Disables warnings from the legacy advice API and suppresses warnings about aliased variables.
+   - Avoids unnecessary excessive UI updates.
+   - Disables font compacting to avoid high memory usage.
+   - Defer tool bar setup
+   - Unset command line options irrelevant to the current OS

+2. **Native Compilation and Byte Compilation:**
+   - Configures native compilation and byte compilation settings
+   - Suppresses compiler warnings and errors during native compilation.

+4. **UI Element Management:**
+   - Disables the startup screen and messages, including menu bar, tool bar, and scroll bars.
+   - Configures Emacs to avoid resizing frames and minimizes unnecessary UI updates.

+5. **Package Management:**
+   - Configures package archives and priorities for MELPA, ELPA, and other repositories.

+6. **Customizable Initialization Files:**
+   - Supports additional configuration files (`pre-init.el`, `post-init.el`, `pre-early-init.el`, and `post-early-init.el`) to allow further customization at different stages of the startup process.

+7. **File Management:**
+   - Manages auto-save and backup files, including backup options and version control settings.

+8. **User Experience Enhancements:**
+   - Configures user interface settings such as cursor behavior, scrolling, and response to prompts.
+   - Disables beeping and blinking to avoid distractions.

+9. **Buffer and Window Configuration:**
+   - Sets default fringe widths and buffer boundaries.
+   - Configures smooth scrolling and cursor behavior for a more seamless editing experience.

+10. **Miscellaneous**
+    - Configure recentf, savehist, and auto-save
+    - Configure Ediff to use a single frame and split windows horizontally

 ## Author and license